The Klein quartic maximizes the multiplicity of the first positive eigenvalue of the Laplacian: Introduction

 In particular, $K$ does not satisfy the conclusion of \thmref{thm:not_too_large} (because it falls outside of its range).
 Our second and main result patches this gap by reducing S\'evennec's upper bound of $2g+3=9$ down to $8$ for all closed hyperbolic surfaces of genus $3$.
 We also confirm that $m_1(K)=8$ following Cook's earlier estimate $6 \leq m_1(K) \leq 8$ \cite[Corollary 4.5]{Cook}, though we do not know if $K$ is the only surface attaining this value.

 \begin{thm} If $S$ is a closed hyperbolic surface of genus $3$, then $m_1(S)\leq 8$ and equality holds if $S$ is the Klein quartic. \end{thm}

 Observe that for a surface of genus $3$ we have $\chr(S)-1 =8$.
-Thus, according to Colin de Verdi\`ere's conjecture, \thmref{thm:main} holds for all Riemannian metrics, not just hyperbolic ones.
+Thus, according to Colin de Verdi\`ere's conjecture, \thmref{thm:main} should hold for all Riemannian metrics, not just hyperbolic ones.
 However, our techniques are very specific to metrics of constant curvature.

 Among other things, the proof of \thmref{thm:main} uses the recent upper bound

 for closed, oriented, Riemannian surfaces of genus $3$ \cite{Ros}, which translates to

 when restricted to hyperbolic surfaces of genus $3$ by the Gauss--Bonnet formula.